Tuesday, 12 May 2026

 This is why early Christians often read Proverbs 8 (Wisdom personified) through a Christological lens—not as a one-to-one identification, but as a pattern fulfilled in Him.

-Christological meaning: theological interpretation of the person and work of Christ. {Merriam-Webser Dictionary)
+Christological meaning: theological interpretation of the person and work of Christ. {Merriam-Webster Dictionary)

 Greek philosophy being the pursuit of knowledge and understanding, essential for a well lived life.
 Socrates emphasized that true wisdom begins with recognizing one’s own ignorance, while Plato and Aristotle expanded on this idea, integrating reason and virtue into their philosophies (Notes from University of Chicago and Abrahamic Study Hall.)